-- The school is fully compliant with Disability Discrimination Act (DDA) requirements. - It is Barrier Free and has a lift. - The school has disable car parking spaces. - All internal staircases have DDA compliant handrails. - The front desk has a wheel-chair height section and is DDA compliant. - There are accessible toilets on both floors. - Corridor widths are DDA compliant. - All classrooms are fitted with grey blinds that reduce the glare of the sun within. - Radio transmitters are worn by adults working with children who have hearing impairments to ensure that they are fully included in the curriculum. - Quiet areas and calming zones are provided, within some classrooms, for children who need a space to support their emotional needs. - SEND interventions can be timetabled in a variety of intervention spaces and the SEND Office has a calming space for regulation and mindfulness.

-- We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - Visitors with disabilities are catered for appropriately and sensitively and we adjust for their inclusion where necessary. - After-school provision is accessible to all children, including those with SEND. - Extra-curricular activities are accessible for children with SEND. - We aim to ask about any disability or health condition in early communications with new parents and carers as part of our school admission procedure. - The school has internal emergency signage and escape routes are clearly marked. - Evac Chairs are available for evacuation via the stairs.
+- The school is fully compliant with Disability Discrimination Act (DDA) requirements.

+- It is Barrier Free and has a lift.

+- The school has disable car parking spaces.

+- All internal staircases have DDA compliant handrails. - The front desk has a wheel-chair height section and is DDA compliant. - There are accessible toilets on both floors. - Corridor widths are DDA compliant. - All classrooms are fitted with grey blinds that reduce the glare of the sun within. - Radio transmitters are worn by adults working with children who have hearing impairments to ensure that they are fully included in the curriculum. - Quiet areas and calming zones are provided, within classrooms, for children who need a space to support their emotional needs. - SEND interventions can be timetabled in a variety of intervention spaces and the Shalva is a calming space for regulation and mindfulness. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - Visitors with disabilities are catered for appropriately and sensitively and we adjust for their inclusion where necessary. - After-school provision is accessible to all children, including those with SEND. - Extra-curricular activities are accessible for children with SEND. - We aim to ask about any disability or health condition in early communications with new parents and carers as part of our school admission procedure. - The school has internal emergency signage and escape routes are clearly marked. - Evac Chairs are available for evacuation via the stairs. - The Sensory room provides space for pupils with sensory regulation needs. - The Studio has a range of sensory equipment for sensory regulation.